Suor/funcy/docs/seqs.rst

 .. function:: cycle(seq)

-    Cycles passed ``seq`` indefinitly returning its elements one by one.
+    Cycles passed ``seq`` indefinitely returning its elements one by one.

     Useful when you need to cyclically decorate some sequence::